katydid/parser/scalar.md

 * String (UTF-8 decoded)
 * Int64 (for precise and efficient comparisons for integers up to int64)
 * Float64 (for efficient comparisons for floats up to int64)
-* Decimals or Uint64s outside of the range of Float64 or Int64 respectively are supported as a String in JSON's number format.
+* Decimals or Uint64s outside of the range of Float64 or Int64 respectively are supported as a String (**TODO: What is that exact string format**).
 * Times and Duration are supported via Int64 (nanoseconds since January 1, 1970 UTC) or a fallback to String (ISO 8601).

 ## Survey